 Our recommended boat cruise in Milford: Nature Cruise

-The best cruises I have done in Milford Sound is the Nature Cruise.
+The best tour I have done in Milford Sound is the Nature Cruise.
 Not only are they longer than the Scenic Cruise but the boats are smaller and the chances of seeing wildlife are so much higher!
-If you are driving yourself then joining my all-time favorite, the Encounter Nature Cruise (only available for self-drive).
+If you’re driving yourself then joining my all-time favorite, the Encounter Nature Cruise (only available for self-drive) is the perfect option.

 8. Doubtful Sound

-There only one other fiord in Fiordland National Park the rivals Milford Sound and that’s Doubtful Sound!
-I haven’t personally been to Doubtful Sound (hence why there’s no photo) but it’s high on my bucket list!
+There’s only one other fiord in Fiordland National Park the rivals Milford Sound and that’s Doubtful Sound!

 From Queenstown, you can join day tours to Doubtful Sound or overnight cruises!
 My personal choice would be the overnight cruise and when I return to Queenstown soon it’s the one I’ll be joining!
 However, the tour isn’t cheap so its understandable to go with the day cruise and to be honest, it’ll still be amazing!

 The beauty and remoteness of Doubtful Sound makes a day trip there easily one of the best tours in Queenstown!

 Mount Cook National Park is my favorite place in New Zealand.
 I really can’t recommend this place enough!
 Now for many people, you’ll simply be driving to the park yourself and in that case, be sure the check out our blog on the best things to do in Mount Cook NP.
 However, if you’re in Queenstown and not planning a road trip then doing a day trip to the park is essential!

 There are a couple of options available for day tours to Mount Cook from Queenstown.
 However, my top pick is this tour.
 It’s only $200 NZD and visits Lake Pukaki, Tasman Glacier (picture above), and Lindis Pass – all great highlights!